Structural business statistics overview

 Structural business statistics can provide answers to questions on the wealth creation (value added), investment and labour input of different economic activities.
 The data can be used to analyse structural shifts, for example between industry and services, country specialisations in particular activities, sectoral productivity and profitability, as well as a range of other topics.
 Because they are available with an analysis by enterprise size class, structural business statistics also illustrate the relative role of large enterprises and small and medium-sized enterprises (SMEs), which is of particular use to EU policymakers and analysts wishing to focus on entrepreneurship and the role of SMEs and large enterprises in stimulating economic performance and job creation.
 Furthermore, structural business statistics provide useful background information on which to base an interpretation of short-term statistics and the business cycle.

-Services activities accounted for the two largest shares of the enterprise population within the EU-28’s non-financial business economy when analysed at the NACE Rev. 2 section level for 2016: more than one quarter (25.9 %) of the 24.4 million enterprises in the EU’s non-financial business economy were classified to distributive trades (motor trade, wholesale trade and retail trade), while close to one in five (18.8 %) were in professional, scientific and technical activities — see Figure 1.
+Services activities accounted for the largest share of the enterprise population within the EU’s non-financial business economy when analysed at the NACE Rev. 2 section level for 2018: more than one quarter (25.4 %) of the 22.7 million enterprises in the EU’s non-financial business economy were classified to distributive trades (motor trade, wholesale trade and retail trade), while close to one in five (19.0 %) were in professional, scientific and technical activities — see Figure 1.
 Many business services have benefitted from outsourcing, which may explain, in part, the structural shift towards services.

-The non-financial business economy workforce (persons employed) reached 142.2 million in 2016 in the EU-28’s, and generated a total of EUR 7 182 billion of gross value added at factor cost.
+The non-financial business economy workforce (persons employed) reached over 129.3 million in 2018 in the EU, and generated a total of EUR 6 557 billion of gross value added at factor cost.

-Among the NACE Rev. 2 sections in the non-financial business economy, manufacturing was the largest in terms of value added: 2.1 million manufacturing enterprises in the EU-28 generated approximately EUR 1 912 billion of value added in 2016, while providing employment to 30.4 million persons.
-Distributive trade enterprises had the largest share of employment: these enterprises provided employment to 33.3 million persons and generated EUR 1 353 billion of value added.
-Professional, scientific and technical activities had the third highest value added (EUR 743 billion) but only the fourth largest workforce (13.5 million persons), behind administrative and support services (15.6 million persons).
+Among the NACE Rev. 2 sections in the non-financial business economy, manufacturing was the largest in terms of value added: Over 2.0 million manufacturing enterprises in the EU generated approximately EUR 1 944 billion of value added in 2018, while providing employment to 29.9 million persons.
+Distributive trade enterprises had the largest share of employment: these enterprises provided employment to over 29.2 million persons and generated EUR 1 212 billion of value added.
+Professional, scientific and technical activities had the third highest value added (EUR 570.8 billion) but only the fifth largest workforce (11.0 million persons), behind administrative and support services (13.8 million persons) and construction (12.1 million persons).

-Varying rates of part-time work also help explain, in part, the considerable differences in average personnel costs within the non-financial business economy of the EU-28, as shown in Table 3.
-Average personnel costs in the EU-28 peaked in the electricity, gas steam and air conditioning supply sector at EUR 60 000 per employee in 2016 and were only slightly lower for the information and communication sector (EUR 53 700 per employee).
-Average personnel costs for the electricity, gas steam and air conditioning supply sector were more than three times those recorded for accommodation and food services and more than twice those recorded for administrative and support services and for distributive trades.
+Varying rates of part-time work also help explain, in part, the considerable differences in average personnel costs within the non-financial business economy of the EU, as shown in Table 3.
+Average personnel costs in the EU peaked in the electricity, gas steam and air conditioning supply sector at EUR 60 100 per employee in 2018 and were only slightly lower for the information and communication sector (EUR 54 600 per employee).
+Average personnel costs for the electricity, gas steam and air conditioning supply sector were more than three times those recorded for accommodation and food services and more than twice those recorded for administrative and support services

-The variation in average personnel costs was even more marked between EU Member States: for example, within the manufacturing sector average personnel costs ranged (among those EU Member States for which data are available) by a factor of 10, from a high of EUR 64 900 per employee in Denmark to a low of EUR 6 200 per employee in Bulgaria.
+The variation in average personnel costs was even more marked between EU Member States: for example, within the manufacturing sector average personnel costs ranged (among those EU Member States for which data are available) by a factor of 10, from a high of EUR 67 100 per employee in Denmark to a low of EUR 7 600 per employee in Bulgaria

 The influence of part-time employment is largely removed in the wage adjusted labour productivity ratio, which shows the relation between average value added per person employed and average personnel costs per employee (see Figure 3).
-This ratio was particularly high (310 %) in the EU-28 for electricity, gas, steam and air conditioning supply in 2016; it was also high for the capital-intensive sectors of real estate activities (287 %) and mining and quarrying (216 %).
+This ratio was particularly high (286 %) in the EU for the capital-intensive sectors of mining and quarrying in 2018; it was also high for real estate activities (283 %) and electricity, gas, steam and air conditioning supply (274 %).
 The wage adjusted labour productivity ratio fell below 100 % in the small activity of the repair of computers, personal and household goods, indicating that average personnel costs per employee were higher than average value added per person employed.

 The gross operating rate shown in Figure 4 relates the gross operating surplus (value added less personnel costs) to the level of turnover and in this way indicates the extent to which sales are converted into gross operating profit (before accounting for depreciation or taxes).
-Due at least in part to the very high level of sales inherent in wholesaling and retailing, the EU-28 distributive trades sector displayed the lowest gross operating rate across NACE sections, at 5.5 % in 2016.
-Capital-intensive activities (such as real estate activities; 42.2 % in 2016) tended to have high gross operating rates as the gross operating surplus by definition does not take account of financial or extraordinary costs related to capital expenditure.
+Due at least in part to the very high level of sales inherent in wholesaling and retailing, the EU distributive trades sector displayed the lowest gross operating rate across NACE sections, at 5.4 % in 2018.
+Capital-intensive activities (such as real estate activities; 41.1 % in 2018) tended to have high gross operating rates as the gross operating surplus by definition does not take account of financial or extraordinary costs related to capital expenditure.

 Size class analysis

 Structural business statistics can be analysed by enterprise size class (defined in terms of the number of persons employed).
-The overwhelming majority (99.8 %) of enterprises active within the EU-28’s non-financial business economy in 2016 were micro, small and medium-sized enterprises (SMEs) — some 23.5 million — together they contributed 56.4 % of the value added generated within the EU’s non-financial business economy.
-More than 9 out of 10 (92.9 %) enterprises in the EU-28 were micro enterprises (employing less than 10 persons) and their share of value added within the non-financial business economy was considerably lower, around one fifth (19.2 %).
+The overwhelming majority (99.8 %) of enterprises active within the EU’s non-financial business economy in 2018 were micro, small and medium-sized enterprises (SMEs) — some 22.2 million — together they contributed 52.8 % of the value added generated within the EU’s non-financial business economy.
+More than 9 out of 10 (93.1 %) enterprises in the EU were micro enterprises (employing less than 10 persons) and their share of value added within the non-financial business economy was considerably lower, around one fifth (18.7 %).

-In 2016, micro enterprises in the EU-28 employed more people than any other enterprise size class in most service sectors (at the section level of detail), with the exceptions of transport and storage, information and communication services, and administrative and support service activities.
+In 2018, micro enterprises in the EU employed more people than any other enterprise size class in most service sectors (at the section level of detail), with the exceptions of transport and storage, information and communication services, and administrative and support service activities.
 This pattern was particularly pronounced for real estate activities and the repair of computers, personal and household goods where an absolute majority of the workforce worked in micro enterprises.
-By contrast, for mining and quarrying as well as electricity, gas, steam and air conditioning supply, large enterprises employed more than half of the workforce, as they also did in administrative and support service activities.
+By contrast, for mining and quarrying as well as electricity, gas, steam and air conditioning supply and water supply, waste and remediation, large enterprises employed more than half of the workforce, as they also did in administrative and support service activities

-The contribution of SMEs to total value added within the EU-28’s non-financial business economy was lower than their contribution to total employment, resulting in a lower level of apparent labour productivity; this situation was particularly clear in manufacturing and information and communication services.
-However, the exceptions were administrative and support service activities, as well as electricity, gas, steam and air conditioning.
+The contribution of SMEs to total value added within the EU’s non-financial business economy was lower than their contribution to total employment, resulting in a lower level of apparent labour productivity; this situation was particularly clear in manufacturing and information and communication services.
+However, the exceptions were administrative and support service activities, as well as electricity, gas, steam and air conditioning

 Business demography statistics are presented in Table 4, which shows enterprise birth and enterprise death rates as well as the average size of newly born enterprises in terms of their employment.
 There are significant changes in the stock of enterprises within the business economy from one year to the next, reflecting among other things the level of competition, entrepreneurial spirit and the business environment.